judering/judering.github.io/live/index.md

 May 2008

 ## Up to my f-holes (2008), for cello and tape:
+- Kate Ellis performs "Up to my f-holes" for cello and tape at The MAC, Belfast, on the 14th March 2019 as part of Belfast Music Society Night Music Series.
 - Kate Ellis performs "Up to my f-holes" for cello and tape at Union Chapel, London, UK as part of Daylight Music 286 on the 30th June, 2018.
 - Kate Ellis performs "Up to my f-holes" for cell and tape at the Hugh Lane Gallery as part of a Crash ensemble concert at noon.
 8th April, 2018.
 - Kate Ellis performs "Up to my f-holes" for cello and tape with live drawing by Rory Tangney at Phonica in Smock Alley on the 24th April 2017.